Skip to contents

 • Logs are safe: nonpositive arguments become NA.

-• Extreme handling and normalization occur after computing raw indices; disable both to mirror published formulas.
+• Normalization occurs after computing raw indices; disable to mirror published formulas.

 See also